dart-lang/language/working/1426-extension-types/feature-specification-views.md

 some constraints.

-In any case, an instance creation of a view type, `View<T>(o)`, will evaluate to a reference to the value of the final instance variable of the view, with the static type `View<T>` (and there is no object at run time that represents the view itself).
+In any case, an instance creation of a view type, `View<T>(o)`, will evaluate to a reference to the value of the final instance variable of the view class, with the static type `View<T>` (and there is no object at run time that represents the view class itself).

 The name `TinyJson` can be used as a type, and a reference with that type can refer to an instance of the underlying representation type `Object`.
 In the example, the inferred type of `tiny` is `TinyJson`.

-We can now impose an enhanced discipline on the use of `tiny`, because the view type allows for invocations of the members of the view, which enables a specific treatment of the underlying instance of `Object`, consistent with the assumed schema.
+We can now impose an enhanced discipline on the use of `tiny`, because the view type allows for invocations of the members of the view class, which enables a specific treatment of the underlying instance of `Object`, consistent with the assumed schema.

 The getter `leaves` is an example of a disciplined use of the given object structure.
 The run-time type may be a `List<dynamic>`, but the schema which